poolfeast/poolfeast.github.io/_posts/2025-5-1-Lap-Prediction.md

 - For Method 2 in a corner, it might not be correct to say that one car on the inside and one on the outside are "comparable".
 But we can more easily assume lateral position on a straight doesn't have an impact.
 And drivers should be too busy to read the value during a corner anyway!
 - This example is contrived with a huge change in direction.
 For more realistic data the curves will approach linear and the solution will take fewer iterations to find.
 - In a corner, Method 1 and Method 2 may produce different results.
 As is the case in the visualisation.
+- Predictions done with Method 2 will become less predictable if vehicles heading is erratic.

 I went with Method 2, because it seemed much more amenable to computational solutions.